sanglinwei/sanglinwei.github.io/index.md

 I am working on fusing learning and optimization to boost the sustainable power systems.
 [CV](./gh-pages/CV_LinweiSang.pdf)

 ## Recent News
 [Sept.
-2023] Over paper "Online Voltage Regulation of Active Distribution Networks: A Deep Neural Encoding-Decoding Approach" was accepted to IEEE Transactions on Power Systems.
+2023] Our paper "Online Voltage Regulation of Active Distribution Networks: A Deep Neural Encoding-Decoding Approach" was accepted to IEEE Transactions on Power Systems.

 [May 2023] I start my journey in University of California, Berkeley advised by Prof. [Shmuel S. Oren](https://oren.ieor.berkeley.edu/) from May 4th, 2023.